 After a long lapse in my travels, finally I’m escaping the US abyss.
 I’ll arrive in Belgrade May 3rd, grateful to explore foreign soil again – BIG smile!
 I visited Belgrade in 2019 and enjoyed time spent in the vibrant European city.
-Belgrade has seriously impressive history and is one of the oldest cities in Europe.
-Its location at the confluence of the Sava and Danube Rivers places it at the “intersection of Western and Oriental Europe”.
+One of the oldest cities in Europe, Belgrade has seriously impressive history.
+Its location at the confluence of the Sava and Danube Rivers, places it at the “intersection of Western and Oriental Europe“.
 Belgrade is said to have been “settled between 50 to 20 thousand years ago, fought over in 115 wars, and razed to the ground 44 times”!

 Arts and Splavs